kleiton0x00/kleiton0x00.github.io/_posts/2021-10-09-Hunting-for-Prototype-Pollution-and-its-vulnerable-code-on-JS-libraries.md

 ![website_paused_on_debugger](https://cdn-images-1.medium.com/max/800/1*qERXAJFeF7xwuSjsdFCSpg.png)

-## Checking whenever the property gets polluted with a Snippet code
+## Checking whenever the property gets polluted with the help of a Snippet code

 Now we have to run a Snippet which you can get it from [here](https://gist.githubusercontent.com/dmethvin/1676346/raw/24cde96c341e524dc8706104afbd0748752c7432/gistfile1.txt).